 Denth nodded.
 “Or, at least, keep things from getting hit.
 Lemks kept us on as bodyguards.”

-Vivenna paused.
-She hadn’t ever stopped to consider why Lemks would want a pair of mercenary warriors.
+Vivenna hadn’t ever stopped to consider why Lemks would want a pair of mercenary warriors.
 “Why wouldn’t he just send for a couple of Idris soldiers to protect him?
 My father would have sent them.”

 Denth and Tonk Fah exchanged a look.